 So, how can a brand become antifragile?

 And how can it use mistake announcements to achieve it?

 Take a look at how KFC dealt with a chicken shortage that made them close around 700 joints in the UK.

-Instead of standard blah, blah, blah KFC used its own mistakes, highlighted them and made fun of themselves.
+Instead of standard blah, blah, blah KFC used its own mistakes, highlighted them, and made fun of itself.

 Now, that’s the complete opposite of what the majority of brands do.
 You just can’t beat such a PR move.